pln-dna/pln-dna.github.io/docs/disclaimer.md

 Payments for testing and for project funds should only be given to FTDNA directly.

 The site is updated sporadically and elements of it - like facts or web links - may be out-of-date.
+Check the modification date at the bottom of every page.

 ==}